rarodrigo/router_family/README.md

 # Dynamic and automatic validation process based Cisco Family

-The process developed here are related with different modules of Ansible and using functions like NAPALM and other library developed by community in order to help get correct information from devices.
+The process developed here used different modules of Ansible and projects like NAPALM and other libraries developed by the community in order to access and get correct information from Cisco network devices.

 ## Requirements

-Follow the process to use this deploy
+Follow these steps

-1) Install **nelsnmp** - ```pip install nelsnmp --upgrade```
+1. Install **nelsnmp** - ```pip install nelsnmp --upgrade```
-2) Install **ansible-snmp** - Access this code done by [networklore](https://github.com/networklore/ansible-snmp)
+2. Install **ansible-snmp** - Access this code done by [networklore](https://github.com/networklore/ansible-snmp)
-3) Refer in `ansible.cfg` the library installed before via folder you make download through `git clone`
+3. Refer in `ansible.cfg` the library installed before via folder you make download through `git clone`
-4) Validate inside correct version of Ansible using `network-cli` as connection.
+4. Validate inside correct version of Ansible using `network-cli` as connection.
 ```
 ansible 2.6.2
   config file = /etc/ansible/ansible.cfg